redstone-finance/redstone-oracles-monorepo/packages/ton-connector/README.md

 The `@redstone-finance/ton-connector` module implements an alternative design of providing oracle data to smart contracts.
 Instead of constantly persisting data on the TON network storage (by data providers), the information is brought on-chain only when needed (by end users).
-Until that moment data remains in the decentralised cache layer, which is powered by RedStone light cache gateways and streamr data broadcasting protocol.
+Until that moment data remains in the decentralised cache layer, which is powered by RedStone light cache gateways.
 Data is transferred to the TON network by end users.
 The information integrity is verified on-chain through signature checking.

 Here also you can find the description of